Grains are a staple in most traditional diets, but a growing number of people are cutting out this food group.

 Plus, the purported benefits of a grain-free diet can often be achieved in ways that don’t require cutting out an entire food group from your diet.

-Therefore, it’s worth considering whether this diet offers you more pros than cons before giving it a try.
+So, it’s worth considering whether this diet offers you more pros than cons before giving it a try.